kellenvu/kellenvu.github.io/_posts/2023-12-03-how-to-study-mcat-for-free.md

 ## Conclusion

 My MCAT journey proves that with the right mindset and resources, you can achieve your target score without spending a fortune.
-By focusing on effective strategies like Anki flashcards, free practice materials, and learning from every mistake, I turned what seemed like an overwhelming challenge into a manageable and successful endeavor.
+By focusing on effective strategies like Anki flashcards, free practice materials, and learning from every mistake, I turned what seemed like an overwhelming challenge into something much more manageable.
 Remember, it's not about how much you spend, but how smartly you utilize what's available.
-Here’s to your success on the MCAT journey!
+Good luck on your MCAT journey!

 ## Materials